GSA/MG_WB2/README.md

 #### Absenteeism Data

 This dataset contains HR leave records.
-It can be found [here](https://drive.google.com/drive/folders/1VpKn8hX4nYlBhVp946bsQt9whmtQ5q9C).
+You can download it [here](https://drive.google.com/drive/folders/1VpKn8hX4nYlBhVp946bsQt9whmtQ5q9C).
+Once you've got it, place it in `data/absenteeism`.

 #### Computerized Maintenance Management System Data

 This dataset contains information about maintenance operations in GSA's buildings.
 It can be joined with the IEQ data to gain additional information about the location of each wallnode such as the machinery in/near the room.
 You can find it [here](https://drive.google.com/drive/folders/1lZ1eHMh9NDwN5PVW6gQqAScWxRkGaEKu).
+Once you've got it, place it in `data/cmms`.

+#### BookIt

+This dataset contains workstation reservation data.
+It's needed to know where employees in the absenteeism data sit, which will help you join that data to the IEQ data.
+The files can be found [here]

 ## License